hiiamboris/red-spaces-gitlab-mirror/creators.md

 - takes a point in it's space's coordinate system
 - determines which *inner* space this point lands to
 - returns *name* of the inner space and a point in inner space's coordinate system
-- when `/force` is true, it should return provided (by name) inner space even if the point is outside it (only required if this space wants to support dragging)
+- when `name` argument is not `none`, it should return provided (by name) inner space even if the point lies outside it (only required if this space wants to support dragging). `/force` value should be ignored.

 This allows for rotation, compression, reflection, anything.
 Can we make a "mirror" space that reflects another space along some axis?
 Easily.